Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Cosmological Features

 The present monopole density is approximately

 Substituting values,

 which vastly exceeds observational bounds.
 Therefore, without dilution, the monopoles from $SU(3)_A$ breaking would overclose the Universe.
-The general requirement is that inflation \cite{Guth1981,Linde1983} happens after the last transition with $\pi_2\neq 0$.
+The general requirement is that inflation \cite{Guth1981,Linde1983} occur after, or last sufficiently long after, the final dangerous defect-producing transition.
+In the \(E_6\)-core the dangerous defects are the \(SU(3)_A\) monopoles, while in the \(E_7\) uplift one must also account for the strings associated with \(U(1)_A\times U(1)_X\to U(1)_Y\).
 Inflationary dynamics are constrained by Planck data \cite{Planck2018} and reviewed in~\cite{LythRiotto1999}.

 It is instructive to compare the defect evolution of the present model with that of more conventional GUTs.
 In minimal $SU(5)$ and $SO(10)$ models, symmetry breaking typically produces magnetic monopoles at the unification scale, and no subsequent gauge transition removes them.
 Avoiding monopole overclosure in such frameworks therefore requires inflation to occur at or below the GUT scale, often in tension with reheating and baryogenesis requirements \cite{FukugitaYanagida1986}.
-Since here monopoles arise only at the $SU(3)_A$ breaking, the last step of the breaking chain, inflation must occur after or during this transition.
+Since in the \(E_6\)-core monopoles arise at the \(SU(3)_A\to SU(2)_L\times U(1)_A\) transition and in the \(E_7\) uplift this is accompanied by a subsequent abelian string-forming transition, inflation must dilute both the monopoles and any associated string network, occuring after or during these transitions.

 This requirement is fully compatible with identifying the $E_6$ breaking Higgs as the inflaton, provided reheating temperature and symmetry restoration are appropriately arranged.
 This allows inflation \cite{Guth1981,Linde1983} to occur after the exceptional breakings but before electroweak symmetry breaking, diluting all dangerous relics without erasing the dark-sector dynamics.
 In this sense, the exceptional-group structure provides a built-in solution to the monopole problem that does not rely on ad hoc assumptions and is compatible with both high-scale baryogenesis \cite{FukugitaYanagida1986} and the existence of a stable dark glueball sector.\\